babylm/evaluation-pipeline-2023/README.md

 We also provide a [Colab demo](https://colab.research.google.com/drive/1HX2D3wztO81tKcqCeV_ecRcEUseBVuTc?usp=sharing) of the evaluation pipeline as a demonstration of how to use the code.

-If you have questions about or suggestions for this code, please contact Aaron Mueller.
+If you have questions about or suggestions for this code, please open an issue and consider [joining our Slack](https://join.slack.com/t/babylmchallenge/shared_invite/zt-1s8el4mro-qvVO447l3POBZcUNvMWQcg).
 We also welcome pull requests!

 ## Installation